rizafahmi/elixirdose-cli/README.md

       end
     end

-Now run `mix escriptize` to make it executeable.
+Now run `mix escript.build` to make it executeable.

-    $> mix escriptize
+    $> mix escript.build

-If you get error like: `** (Mix) Could not generate escript, please set :escript_main_module in your project configuration to a module that implements main/1` that mean you run Elixir version 0.14.
-According to changelog, Elixir version 0.14 changelog, it now require `:escript_main_module` to be set before generating escripts.
+If you get error like: `** (Mix) Could not generate escript, please set :escript in your project configuration to a function that returns the escript configuration for our application.
 So let's do that by opening `mix.exs` file.

     defmodule AwesomeCli.Mixfile do
       use Mix.Project